Kussie/ComicInfoStandard/README.md

 * Simplified range of known `AgeRating`
 * Added a boolean field `Licensed` that determines whether something has been licenced by a known publisher
 * Added a field `LicensedPublisher` that can store the name of the licenced publisher
+* Added `SchemaVersion` to the `ComicInfo` element to specify a template version
+* Added `SchemaTemplate` to the `ComicInfo` element to specify a url to the defined template